hsirkar/snotify/README.md

 # snotify
 Get text messages/email alerts when your Deepthought2 jobs finish running.

+## ⚠️ Warning ⚠️

+This program runs in the background on the login node, and is alive until your job has finished running.
+Because this duration may be long, it could potentially violate the [HPC usage policy](https://hpcc.umd.edu/hpcc/policies.html#LoginNodes) concerning login node usage.
+Run this program at your own risk.

 ## Getting started

 Somewhere in your Deepthought2 space, clone this repository, build the C program, and add it to PATH: